Y&T: Resurgence (1995–present)

 In June 2010, Y&T toured the world in support of Facemelter, performing the big European summer festivals, such as Sweden Rock, Download Festival at Donington Park, UK, and Hellfest in Clisson, France.
 During this world tour, bassist Kennemore experienced health issues; that summer, while on the US leg of the 2010 world tour, he was diagnosed with stage IV lung cancer.
 Upon receiving doctor's orders to leave the tour and begin treatment, Kennemore urged Meniketti to find a replacement and continue touring.

 In July 2010, the group enlisted Brad Lang, bass player from the band Jet Red, to step in and finish Y&T's tour promoting Facemelter, as Kennemore wanted the tour to carry on during his fight with cancer.
-On January 7, 2011, bassist Kennemore died at the age of 57 after a short battle with lung cancer.
+On January 7, 2011, bassist Kennemore died of lung cancer at the age of 57 after a short illness.
 Kennemore and Meniketti had been the only constant members of the band since the original 1974 lineup.
-After Kennemore's untimely passing, Lang filled continued in the bass position.
+After Kennemore's untimely passing, Lang filled the bass position.